LogoCoatedMagnets

 The current Ulanzi C062GBB1 page lists 1 kg ballhead load capacity and separately recommends devices within 500 g when equipped with the GoPro adapter.
 The same page also shows six magnets and a metal-surface silicone base.

-Alias intent handled on one URL
+Alias intent handled on one canonical manufacturer URL

 What the tool will and will not do